This document was updated on September 10, 2020. You can find previous versions here.

 We may use and process your personal information where we have supplied you (or continue to supply you) with any products or services.
 We will use this information in connection with the contract for the supply of products or services when it is needed to carry out that contract or for you to enter into it.
 Please see What type of information do we process about you above for details of the types of personal information we process for these purposes.

 We may need to process your information in order to comply with a legal obligation that applies to us.
-This includes where we are required to: (i) assist any public authority or criminal investigation body where we are legally obliged to provide such assistance; (ii) comply with a request from you in connection with the exercise of your rights; (iii) identify you when you contact us; and/or (iv) verify the accuracy of data we hold about you.
+This includes where we are required to: (i) assist any public authority or criminal investigation body where we are legally obliged to provide such assistance; (ii) comply with a request from you in connection with the exercise of your rights; (iii) identify you when you contact us; (iv) verify the accuracy of data we hold about you; and/or (v) comply with a legal obligation or for purposes connected to legal claims pertaining to our recruitment and hiring process.

 Your information may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from it.
 Aggregated data cannot be linked back to you as a natural person.
 We may use this data for analytical and research purposes, and this may be disclosed to third parties that we are working with.